 Top tips for empty nesters: how to downsize

 Have you been rattling around your big, old house for quite some time now?
-If so, downsizing might be the right thing to do.
+If so, these tips for downsizing might just be ideal for you.

 A driving force for many to downsize is an empty nest.
 If the kids have grown up and moved on, having to look after a big, empty house can become a burden.
 Why would you waste time cleaning empty rooms and paying to heat them up every winter?
 If this sounds familiar to you, then moving to something smaller might be the right option.